cxfly/zk-browser/README.md

         ./start.sh

-You can visit node-zk now at
+You can visit zk now at

         http://localhost:3000